FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R3

+IPython is an enhanced Python interpreter that provides features like tabcompletion, easier access to help and many other functionalities which are not available in the vannila Python interpreter.

 Let us first see how to start the ``ipython`` interpreter.First open the terminal, type ``ipython`` in the terminal and hit enter.